ACC Home Page

 SCHOLARLY JOURNALS FROM LIBRARY ONLINE DATABASE

 Last name, First name of author.
 “Title of Article.”
 Name of periodical, Volume, Number, Year, Page numbers.
-Name of Database, URL.
+Database Name, URL.

 WEB PAGES